In response to government advice regarding COVID-19, this event has been re-scheduled from Friday 2 October 2020 to Friday 12th March 2021.

 Vienna Ditto twist Blues, Gospel, The BBC Radiophonic Workshop and psychedelia into a dark, electronic rock ‘n’ roll cocktail of their own creation, with primitive synths and Nigel’s echoey surf guitar offsetting Hatty’s haunted vocals.
 Their oft-demented live shows hotwire the sound, creating a vibe akin to prayer revival meeting at a squat rave.

-Plus support on the night from Special Guests The August List & The Pink Diamond Revue.
+Plus support on the night from Special Guests The Pink Diamond Revue.